sugarlabs/sugar-docs/contributing.md

 When writing a pull-request message;

-1. if there is only one commit, accept the GitHub default of the commit message, otherwise explain the series of commits,
+1. if there is only one commit, accept the GitHub default of the commit message, otherwise explain the series of commits;
-2. mention any relevant pull-requests,
+2. mention any relevant pull-requests; and
 3. mention any relevant resources, such as issues, tickets, or competition tasks.

 A review will happen in the pull-request, and a reviewer will either;

-1. merge your commits,
+1. merge your commits;
-2. merge your commits with their own changes,
+2. merge your commits with their own changes;
-3. ask you to make changes, or
+3. ask you to make changes; or
 4. close and reject your request giving reasons.

 When they ask you for changes, make them using [interactive rebase](http://git-scm.com/book/en/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages)